makovalab-psu/nonBKinetics/README.md

 	`filter_out_true_variants.sh` (removes only variants)

 3. **Use new coordinates in order to re-create .mf files that are filtered.** Use on filtered .gff files.
 Only the output of step 2 will work with the script.
 	Requires gff2mf.py (or gff2mf_regVar.py).
-These scripts take two input parameters: original .mf file (before filtering) and .gff file with coordinates of new subset of windows
+These scripts take two input parameters: original .mf file (before filtering) and .gff file with coordinates of a new subset of windows

 	To automatically create filtered .mf files for folders trueVariants, RM and joint that should contain filtered .gff files, one can run:
 	`convert_gff_to_mf.sh original_folder_with_mf_files`